enviodev/hyperindex/codegenerator/templates/static/gravatar_template/shared/README.md

 **Field Descriptions**

-- `version` - Version of the indexer
+- `version` - Version of the config schema used by the indexer
 - `description` - Description of the project
 - `repository` - Repository of the project
 - `networks` - Configuration of the blockchain networks that the project is deployed on